saleh88hbg/RPSLS-GAME-MS2/README.md

 - __Menu__

-  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
-  - This section introduces the user to Love Running with an eye catching animation to grab their attention
+  - The menu is fixed and installed on the first page to make it possible to the user to achieve his goal with the site " To Play "
+  - Menu section have been designed and programed so the user can have ability to choose level or game type.
+  - Level easy is the "Classic" game mode where the user only have three alternative to play with "Rock, Paper, Scissors"
+  - Level hard is the upgrade version of the game called "Modern" this game mode add two more in-game weapons to gain a win.
+  - Level hard weapons is two more gestures that can be used to eliminate the computer "by luck".
+  - Level hard weapons added is " Lizard and Spock " for more information please refer to the rules in game or go up in this readme section to read more.

 ![Menu](picture)